Small Changes in Fresh Cow Management Can Have Big Impacts

 - Provide solid nutrition.

-Fresh cows can experience difficulties from calving due to the sudden increase in milk production and the predictable decreased dry matter intake.
+Fresh cows can experience challenges due to difficult calving, sudden increase in milk production and the predictable decreased dry matter intake around the time of calving.
 Monitor pre-calving and post-calving feed intake and regularly consult with your nutritionist to identify opportunities in the nutrition program.

 - Identify disease early.